stburke-cmu/burke-samantha-portfolio/final_project_partII.md

 ## Audience/User stories
   1. My target audience is anyone that's concerned about the environment.
 Frankly, we all probably should be.
-      * Right now, they are just screenshots.
   1. User stories:
       *   "I want to learn how to reduce my carbon footprint so that I can help preserve the earth."
       *   "I know climate change is real and I want to do my part, but I need to educate myself."

 ## Research Process
 I started my process by creating a wireframe in Balsamiq (see below).
 It was very preliminary, but it helped me get the layout sorted out.
 I showed this to the people I interviewed.
 They said it was a good start, but I could improve the way it flows.
-They helped me brainstorm some ideas.
+At first I had the 'Nuclear Energy, it's not what you think" first, but after discussing it with them, I moved it to after the initial introduction.
+If the audience already has an opinion about Nuclear Energy, they may be less likely to look at the information with an open mind.
 The feedback helped me create a stronger introduction and rethink some of my graphics.
 Next, I started putting my work into Shorthand.
 I included some screenshots below.
 Based on the feedback I got after showing this version, I decided to further revise my story line.
 The introduction was still kind of clunky.
-It helped me build a stronger introduction, eliminate some of the fluff, and focus on the important information.
+My revision outline is below.
+I did incorporate some of the revisions in my screenshots at the bottom of this page.
+Overall, the feedback I received from the interviews helped me build a stronger introduction, eliminate some of the "fluff" and focus on the important information.

 ## Draft Revisions
    1. Intro:  We know climate change exists but what do we do about it?